vldmrkl/blog/content/posts/2018-11-05--bug-fix-in-firefox-focus-for-ios/index.md

 Let’s take a look at a chunk of the pseudo code of `pushSearchToStack` function:
 <img src="3.png" />

-_1._ Let’s take apart the code above:
+Let’s take apart the code above:<br />
-_2._ It declares an empty stack currentStack.
-It sets the value of currentStack to the value of global state searchedHistory value.
+_1._ It declares an empty stack currentStack.
+It sets the value of currentStack to the value of global state searchedHistory value.<br />
-_3._ Then, it goes through each search in the stack, and sets value of isCurrentSearch property to false.
+_2._ Then, it goes through each search in the stack, and sets value of isCurrentSearch property to false.<br />
-_4._ It adds the new search to the stack and sets its isCurrentSearch property to true.
+_3._ It adds the new search to the stack and sets its isCurrentSearch property to true.<br />

 So I played with the code a bit, and added a check whether the last search is the current search:
 <img src="4.png" />